stacktoheap/stacktoheap.github.io/_posts/2015-11-01-git-autocorrect-feature.markdown

 in 1.0 seconds automatically...
 {% endhighlight %}

 Related: While the above is only for git, you might want to look at [thefuck](https://github.com/nvbn/thefuck) if you want similar autocorrect for any command you type.
-The appropriately named utility goes beyond correcting typos, however.
+The appropriately named utility goes beyond just correcting typos, however.
 It can also do suggested commands (like `git push` when no upstream is set.)